21-Day Budget Itinerary for New Zealand

 Before you race off down the South Island, we recommend staying a day in Picton.
 Picton makes an excellent base to explore the Marlborough wine region on various wine tours, as well as scenic boat trips to explore the Queen Charlotte Sound, which hosts an array of wildlife such as seals and dolphins.
 The area also has historical significance as a landing place for the first Maori and British explorers of the South Island.
 Check out our top recommendations for more paid activities in the 12 Best Things to Do in Picton.
 Otherwise, we go through some of the budget-friendly activities in the 10 Free & Cheap Things to Do in Picton.

-Budget Accommodation in Picton
+Budget Accommodations in Picton

 For more on our top recommendations, take a look at the 10 Best Budget Accommodations in Picton and the 5 Best Backpacker Hostels in Picton.